 Even though it’s supposed to be a concise history, the textbook presents far more detail than students usually learn in high school courses.
 But that makes it all the more interesting to read.
 The authors frequently write about personal characteristics of important historical figures and about the motivations or machinations behind events.
-For instance, we learn about the character of George Washington as the authors tell us, “He had the power of inspiring trust, but not the gift of popularity; fortitude rather than flexibility; the power to think things through, not quick perception; dignity, but none of that brisk assertiveness which has often given inferior men political influence….And beneath his cool surface there glowed a fire that under provocation would burst forth in immoderate laughter, astounding oaths, or Olympian anger” ( p.
-127).
+For instance, we learn about the character of George Washington as the authors tell us,

 The political bias in the latter part of the book could profitably be used for discussion or further research to provide some balance.
-Even having students search the text to identify loaded language that might influence their opinions would be useful as an exercise in critical thinking.
+Even having students search the text to identify loaded language that might influence readers' opinions would be useful as an exercise in critical thinking.

-The textbook covers so much information, that the questions in the student guide are necessarily selective about what students are required to know.
+The textbook covers so much information that the questions in the student guide are necessarily selective about what students are required to know.
 And questions on the tests don’t necessarily reflect the same topics covered by chapter questions.
 I think it would be fair to give students a rough idea of some of the topics they are likely to encounter on the tests in advance so that they can focus their study appropriately.